Shadows without a cause.

-- Kakashi of Naruto, when not fighting the current baddy, often adopts this position - even when not actually leaning against anything.
+- Kakashi, when not fighting the current baddy, often adopts this position - even when not actually leaning against anything.
 He is also a master in the art of sudden appearances, and generally pulls them off with a comfortable slouch.

 - Shino and Shikamaru are also prone to this.

 - In Wedding Peach, Angel Salvia does this once, while scouting things up in a tree.

 - In Gunnm, Gally has one of those in her flashback of when she was still Yoko.

 - Any scene featuring Vegeta where he wasn't fighting, training, monologuing, or boasting had him doing this.
 He even pulls it off while sitting.